petaki/satellite/README.md

 - Node.js: `Version >= 14.0` for building
 - Yarn or NPM: for building

+### Install with Docker

+Image can be found at package page on [GitHub](https://github.com/petaki/satellite/pkgs/container/satellite).

 ### Install from binary

 Downloads can be found at releases page on [GitHub](https://github.com/petaki/satellite/releases).